 The Products Themselves

 The products that the company promotes are really about what you would expect from this type of company.
-For example, this is one of the products.

-The products are all health and beauty focused, and this makes reviewing them a major challenge.
+The products are all health and beauty-focused, and this makes reviewing them a major challenge.
 One issue is that you can’t tell a lot about a health or beauty product without actually using it.
 The other thing is that this type of product is very subjective.
 So, some people might love it and others hate it, but that gives little information about whether the product itself is any good.